redhat-cop/ocp4-helpernode/docs/iso-maker.md

 Although very useful, with my opinionated playbook and his opinionated playbook; it makes it difficult to incorporate it within my playbook.
 Therefore, I've created this little "how to use the ISO maker with the helpernode".

+> :rotating_light: Although this should work with a "compact cluster", CoreOS-ISO-Maker was built with a "full cluster" in mind.
+YMMV

 ## Cloning The Repo

 I assume you've done all the steps up to (and including) [creating the ignition files](https://github.com/RedHatOfficial/ocp4-helpernode/blob/master/docs/quickstart-static.md#create-ignition-configs).
 After the ignition files have been created and copied over to your webserver, clone the ISO maker repo.